actionhero/node-resque/README.md

   - There's a special class called `multiWorker` in Node Resque which will run many workers at once for you (see below).
 - **Scheduler**: The scheduler can be thought of as the coordinator for Node Resque.
 It is primarily in charge of checking when jobs told to run later (with `queue.enqueueIn` or `queue.enqueueAt`) should be processed, but it performs some other jobs like checking for 'stuck' workers and general cluster cleanup.
   - You can (and should) run many instances of the scheduler class at once, but only one will be elected to be the 'leader', and actually do work.
+  - The 'delay' defined on a scheduled job does not specify when the job should be run, but rather when the job should be enqueued.
+This means that `node-resque` can not guarantee when a job is going to be executed, only when it will become _available_ for execution (added to a Queue).

 ## Configuration Options: